iworks/sierotki/readme.txt

 * Integration with the Polylang plugin has been added.
 * Switched from simple replacement to DOMDocument parsing and string replacement.
-* The ability to clear the terms cache when saving our own orphans has been added.
+* The ability to clear the terms cache when you enter Orphans Settings Page has been added.
 * The deprecated data conversion method has been corrected.
+* The `orphan_get_terms` filter has been added.
+It allows to get current terms.
 * The `orphan_replace_acf` filter has been added.
 It allows you to turn off selected values in ACF fields.
 * The `orphan_replace_gettext` filter has been added.
 It allows you to turn off selected values in gettext related functions.
 * The translation function now includes the ability to replace text.
 The default setting is off.